 Reading Lists are available via Oxford Reading Lists Online (ORLO).
 This interface provides students with the availability of print materials within the libraries as well as direct links to e-books, e-journals and scanned chapters which can also be accessed when off campus.
-Reading lists can found via the ORLO link on the front page of SOLO or directly via https://oxford.rl.talis.com/index.html.
+Reading lists can found via the ORLO link on the front page of SOLO or directly via Oxford Reading Lists Online.
 Students can also link through to their lists via the departmental CANVAS link: https://canvas.ox.ac.uk/.